 A.2.
 Resettlement Plans and Environmental Management Plan (EMP) were prepared and are under implementation for both Subproject 1 and 2 following the split into two distinct subprojects in 2009.
 The Social Uplift Program (SUP) undertaken in Subproject 1 (in Melamchi valley) include several activities for social and economic development of the areas in the Melamchi Valley such as (i) construction of health centers and provision of essential drugs; (ii) construction of school buildings and provision of educational kits to schools; and (iii) a forest nursery in Timbu.
 The SUP promotes widespread and meaningful participation of key stakeholders.
 Compliance with Resettlement Plan and Environmental Management Plan (EMP) is monitored by MWSDB with support from the design and supervision consultant (DSC).
 Further, services of a Safeguards and Social Development Support consultant (SSDS) have also been taken for monitoring at a second level.
 MWSDB has been specifically asked to ensure compliance with effluent discharge standards.

 A.3 MWSDB is the main agency for project management of Melamchi Subproject 1 (Melamchi tunnel construction).
 MWSDB is supported by project management consultant (PMC) and design and supervision consultant (DSC).
-MWSDB has concluded the negotiations for the extension of DSC's services up to March 2015.
+MWSDB has signed contract with new DSC in May 2015- the contract is funded by Government of Nepal.
 All the parties are coordinating to improve the pace, quality, safety, and safeguards compliance of the works.
 MWSDB, DSC and CMC agreed to develop good communication at all levels to (i) ensure implementation of the agreed action plans, (ii) decide expeditiously the contractual matters such as claims, variations, etc., (iii) ensure coordination with DSC, CMC, local residents, army and other relevant government authorities, and (iv) monitor processing payments to the contractor in a timely manner.
-Semi-annual safeguard monitoring reports are regularly being submitted and disclosed.

 For Subproject 2, a Project Implementation Directorate (PID) has been established since 2009 which has been carrying out the activities of Subproject 2.